ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * Connection Finished: Signals to an application that a given Connection is no longer usable for sending or receiving Messages.
 The event SHOULD deliver a reason or error to the application that describes the nature of the termination.

-* Connection Received: Signals to an application that a given Listener has passively received a Connection.
+* Connection Received: Signals to an application that a given Listener has received a Connection.

 * Message Received: Delivers received Message content to the application, based on a Receive action.
 This MAY include an error if the Receive action cannot be satisfied due to the Connection being closed.